-In 2023, we experienced slightly higher net sales in the second half of the year as compared to the first half which was partially due to the impact of foreign currency translation and the timing of the Liquibox acquisition.
-Our consolidated results of operations trended directionally the same as our net sales seasonality with slightly higher results of operations in the second half of the year.
-Refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional discussion of our 2023 results.
+In 2024, we experienced slightly higher net sales in the second half of the year as compared to the first half.
+Our consolidated results of operations were slightly lower in the second half of the year partially driven by higher tax expense primarily due to a write-off of a deferred tax asset associated with a legal entity restructuring and higher restructuring and other associated costs related to the CTO2Grow Program.
+Refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional discussion of our 2024 results.